 By Judy Sikuza

-Judy Sikuza is a social change consultant specialising in facilitation, leadership, diversity and coaching.
-She is also an associate at Reos Partners, a social enterprise that helps business, governments and civil society organisations solve complex social issues.
-Judy has a master’s in social/organisational psychology from Columbia University.
+Judy Sikuza is a social-change consultant specialising in facilitation, leadership, diversity and coaching.
+She is also an associate at Reos, a social enterprise that helps business, governments and civil-society organisations address complex social issues.
+She writes in her personal capacity.